Updated March 24, 2022

 Unless there’s some specific reason your school affiliation would resonate with or legitimize you with potential donors or constituents, I wouldn’t even mention it.
 Most of your website visitors wouldn’t trade the time of day for information about your alma mater.
 You may have that sense of school pride, but it’s not the same for others who take pride in their own educational path.

 More story tips: Ask yourself, why are you involved in this work?
 What about your life experiences makes it matter so much to you?
 Don’t just say “because my cause is important”—that’s lazy.
 Say why it’s important to you individually.
 It’s likely your motivations are similar to potential donors’ own motivations, so it’s a great chance to connect on a deeper level and build stronger relationships with them.

 Above all, make sure there’s a way to contact each staff member.

-This can be a phone number, personal email, or even your Twitter handle.
+This can be a phone number, email, or even your Twitter handle or LinkedIn profile.
 Just make sure there’s a way that folks can reach out to you and connect.
 You’re in the relationship business, after all—connection is what it’s all about.

 In conclusion, remember people give to people.
 People connect with people.
 When it comes to compelling staff bios, you want your words to make that connection for you.
 You want donors and website visitors to really get to know you.